google-research/google-research/combiner/README.md

 # Install

+Please follow the [JAX installation guide](https://github.com/google/jax#installation) and [Tensorflow installation guide](https://www.tensorflow.org/install) to properly install JAX and Tensorflow that match your own CUDA environment.

-Navigate to the root of project, and perform:
+Then Navigate to the root of project, and perform:

     pip install -r requirements.txt
     pip install -e .